 Welcome to Megascans, the world's largest online scan resource, containing thousands of standardized and physically based surface scans, vegetation scans and 3D scans (“the “Service”) owned and operated by Quixel AB, a Swedish corporation (Hereinafter “Quixel”).
 This End-User License Agreement (this “Agreement”, “EULA”) applies to all users of the Service (collectively or individually, ”You”, “Users”, “Customer”).

 BEFORE USING THE SERVICE, PLEASE READ THIS AGREEMENT CAREFULLY.
-BY CLICKING ON “ACCEPT,”USING THE SERVICE, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THIS AGREEMENT, INCLUDING (IF YOU ARE A USER BASED IN THE UNITED STATES) THE PROVISIONS OF SECTIONS 25 AND 26 UNDER WHICH YOU AGREE TO ARBITRATE CERTAIN CLAIMS INSTEAD OF GOING TO COURT AND AGREE NOT TO BRING CLASS ACTIONS CLAIMS.
-IF YOU DO NOT AGREE TO ALL OF THE TERMS AND CONDITIONS OF THIS AGREEMENT, THEN YOU MUST NOT PLEASE DO NOT CLICK “ACCEPT,” IN WHICH CASE YOU WILL NOT BE ABLE TO USE THE SERVICE.
+BY USING THE SERVICE, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THIS AGREEMENT, INCLUDING (IF YOU ARE A USER BASED IN THE UNITED STATES) THE PROVISIONS OF SECTIONS 25 AND 26 UNDER WHICH YOU AGREE TO ARBITRATE CERTAIN CLAIMS INSTEAD OF GOING TO COURT AND AGREE NOT TO BRING CLASS ACTIONS CLAIMS.
+IF YOU DO NOT AGREE TO ALL OF THE TERMS AND CONDITIONS OF THIS AGREEMENT, THEN YOU MUST NOT USE THE SERVICES.

 IF YOU ARE ENTERING INTO THIS AGREEMENT ON BEHALF OF A COMPANY OR OTHER LEGAL ENTITY, YOU REPRESENT THAT YOU HAVE THE AUTHORITY TO BIND SUCH ENTITY, ITS AFFILIATES TO THESE TERMS AND CONDITIONS, IN WHICH CASE THE TERMS “YOU” OR “YOUR” SHALL REFER TO SUCH ENTITY, ITS AFFILIATES AND USERS ASSOCIATED WITH IT.
 IF YOU DO NOT HAVE SUCH AUTHORITY, OR IF YOU DO NOT AGREE WITH THESE TERMS AND CONDITIONS, YOU MUST NOT ACCEPT THIS AGREEMENT AND MAY NOT USE THE SERVICES.